forward/capify-ec2/readme.md

 health.
 :load_balanced only works for individual instances, not for roles.

-The :project_name parameter is optional.
+The :project_tag parameter is optional.
 It will limit any commands to running against those instances with a "Project" tag set to the value "YOUR APP NAME".